eclipse-archived/ceylon-lang.org/documentation/1.0/tour/initialization.md

 # #{page.title}

-This is the fourteenth part of the Tour of Ceylon.
+This is the fifteenth part of the Tour of Ceylon.
 In the [last part](../language-module) we learned about the language module, [`ceylon.language`](#{site.urls.apidoc_current}/ceylon/language/).
 Now we're going to go into the details of *initialization*, and the restrictions that